opensearch-project/documentation-website/_analyzers/simple.md

 # Simple analyzer

 The `simple` analyzer is a very basic analyzer that breaks text into terms at non-letter characters and lowercases the terms.
-Unlike the `standard` analyzer, the `simple` analyzer treats everything except alphabetic characters as delimiters, meaning it does not recognize numbers, punctuation, or special characters as part of the tokens.
+Unlike the `standard` analyzer, the `simple` analyzer treats everything except for alphabetic characters as delimiters, meaning that it does not recognize numbers, punctuation, or special characters as part of the tokens.

 ## Example